 If you itemize your deductions on Form 1040, Schedule A, you may be able to deduct the medical and dental expenses you paid for yourself, your spouse, and your dependents.

 Remember, medical expenses must be more than 10 percent of your adjusted gross income, or AGI (7.5 percent of your AGI if you or your spouse is age 65 or older).
+You can still claim the deduction even if the person you are caring for did not qualify as a dependent due to filing a joint return or having too much income.

 For example: If you pay for part of your parent’s medical expenses, you may be able to deduct these medical expenses on your tax return if your parent was your dependent (see criteria above), but not if

-• he or she earned $4,200 or more in taxable income
+- He or she earned $4,200 or more in taxable income

-• he or she filed jointly
+- He or she filed jointly

-• you are claimed as a dependent on someone else’s tax return
+- You are claimed as a dependent on someone else’s tax return

 3. Dependent Care Credit